LightArrowsEXE/QTEC/.github/ISSUE_TEMPLATE/update-anime.md

 ---
-name: Suggest a fix
+name: Request an update
-about: Use this template if you think we made a mistake and want us to correct it.
+about: Use this template if you want us to update an entry.
-title: "[Mistake] Anime Name"
+title: "[Update] Anime Name"
-labels: 'fix entry'
+labels: 'update entry'
 assignees: LightArrowsEXE

 ---